Published: December 20, 2019

 Typically standing-room only at both afternoon shows in the Sykes Chapel and Center for Faith and Values, Let Heaven and Nature Sing: A Holiday Celebration will gain an even larger audience this year.

-The College of Arts and Letters, with the departments of music, communication, and film, animation and new media, will be recording and transforming the live show for broadcast on PBS.
-The live concert is set for Dec.
-8, and it will air on Saturday, Dec.
+The College of Arts and Letters, with the departments of music, communication, and film, animation and new media, recorded and transformed the Dec.
+8 live show for broadcast on PBS.
+It will air on Saturday, Dec.
 21, at 8 p.m. on WEDU, on Monday, Dec.
 23, at 7 p.m. on WEDQ and on Tuesday, Dec.
 24, at 9 p.m. on WEDU.

 “We have such a talented faculty and student body, and we want people to know that UT is a place where the arts are an integral part of the fabric of our school,” Hebert said.
 “We want people to know that UT is a place to seriously consider study in music, dance, film, art and drama, and that the arts are alive and thriving here.”

 The collaboration shines a bright light on the College of Arts and Letters, from the vocal work of the student performers to the creative direction of the production crew and the technical abilities of the post-production team.

 “We will be showing to the greater public that we have a robust, energetic, charismatic, intellectually curious student body, whether they are in COM or FMX or ART, they are so smart and curious and wanting to just work,” said Taylor Curry, assistant professor of film, animation and new media, who is serving as second unit director.
 She captured a welcome message at the Victorian Christmas Stroll in the Henry B. Plant Museum from UT President Dr. Ronald Vaughn and his wife, Renée, interviews with several of the performers, as well as background footage of the choirs rehearsing, all of which are threaded into the televised show.